SEM218 - Fluid Mechanics

 SEE010 or SEJ010

 Campus: 3 x 1 hour classes per week, 1 x 1 hour seminar per week, 1 x 5 hour practical class per trimester.
-All students must attend and participate in practical activities for this unit at scheduled sessions during the trimester intensive week.
+All students are required to attend and participate in practical activities for this unit at scheduled sessions during the trimester intensive week.

 This unit provides an introduction to fluid mechanics, the study of the behaviour and motion of fluids, both liquid and gases.
 It covers concept of ideal and real fluids, basic equations of fluid statics, hydrostatic forces, buoyancy and surface tension and relative equilibrium.
 Application of fluid mechanics range from studying laminar and turbulent flows, drag and lift, pressure losses in various fluid handling systems.
 The unit deals with the physics of fluid flow (the underlying principles and theory) as well as the engineering aspects (application to everyday problems).